datapolitan/Data_Analytics_Classes/Introduction_Open_Source_Mapping_with_QGIS.md

 	+ Working with SRID map units
 	+ Reprojecting data
 	+ Select by location
-	+
+	+ Using the Spatial Query plug in
 + Break (1:50 - 2:00)
-+ Spatial analysis with QGIS (2:00 - 2:50)
++ Spatial analysis with PostGIS (2:00 - 2:50)
-+ Geocoding
+	+ Introduction to SQL
-+ Re-projecting data
+	+ Spatial joins with SQL
+	+ Buffering in PostGIS SQL
-+ Georeferencing
+	+ Geometry vs Geography
 + Break (2:50 - 3:00)
-+ Group exercise creating a map in QGIS (3:00 - 4:00)
++ Group exercise creating a map in QGIS (3:00 - 3:50)
-+ Introduction to other mapping platforms (4:00 - 4:50)
-+ Introduction to CartoDB
-+ Create a CartoDB account
-+ Load data into CartoDB
-+ Visualize and style
-+ Display CartoDB layers in QGIS
-+ Overview of Mapbox/TileMill for creating basemap tiles
+	+ Exercise 5: Create a heat map of bicyclist injuries on and off bike paths in your assigned borough
+	+ Group presentations
-+ Wrap-up and course evaluations (4:50 - 5:00)
++ Wrap-up and course evaluations (3:50 - 4:00)
-+ Dismissal (5:00)
++ Dismissal (4:00)

 ##Exercise Descriptions
 ###Exercise 1: Style the polygons and labels in the NYC boroughs shapefile